Arquisoft/Agents_i2a/README.md

 	Open command prompt int the bin folder where you have MongoDB, the path will be similar to this
 		> ~\MongoDB\Server\3.6\bin
 	Execute the following command:
+		> mongoimport --db aswdb --collection users --file <your file name>.json Where "aswdb" is the name of the database, "users" is the name of the collection and "your file name" is the path where you have your JSON.
-		> mongoimport --db <your database name> --collection <your collection name> --file <you file name>.json You can check that the document has been added to the database by running Robomongo and going to the corresponding collection.
+	You can check that the document has been added to the database by running Robomongo and going to the corresponding collection of the database.

 	Notes: MongoDB stores documents in collections.
 Collections are analogous to tables in relational databases.

 ### **5. Start using the application**
 	Open http://localhost:8080/ on you navigator and login to use the application.
+To test it, you can follow the steps described in [Tests](##Tests).

 # More information